Press ESC to close

 West Virginia Medical Cannabis Fund In Limbo

-“We passed a law that says it’s okay, it’s proper, it’s legal, but federal law says, no, it’s not.
-That’s where the tension and friction come in,” said Pack.
-The treasurer emphasized that until both levels of government reach an understanding, the money cannot be used for its intended purposes.
+“We passed a law that says it’s okay, it’s proper, it’s legal but federal law says, no, it’s not.
+That’s where the tension comes in and the friction comes in,” said Treasurer Pack.

 by WVNS